“The site-directed mutagenesis is an artificial (in vitro) technique for introducing mutation or alteration into the target (known) DNA sequence.”

 In simple words, we can say that

-by using artificial techniques such as PCR a mutation or alteration can be inserted into the target-DNA sequence of our interest.
+by using artificial techniques such as PCR a mutation or alteration can be inserted into a plasmid or target DNA.

-Here in the present article, we are going to discussing different methods of introducing mutations or performing site-directed mutagenesis into the DNA, Why to do it and that is the purpose of it.
+Here in the present article, we are going to discuss different methods of introducing mutations or performing site-directed mutagenesis into the DNA.
+Why to do it and what is the purpose?

 The content of the article is,